Rugg/Feldman benchmarks: Benchmark 2

-This test is ultimately performing the same operations as test 1, but in this case it uses an explicit test and jump rather than using the built-in FOR-NEXT construct.
-Generally, this program runs much slower than 1 because most BASICs push the address of the FOR on a stack so the NEXT is relatively fast, whereas using a GOTO requires the interpreter to scan through the program for the corresponding line number, in this case 500.
+This test ultimately performs the same operations as test 1, but in this case, it uses an explicit test and jump rather than using the built-in FOR-NEXT construct.
+Generally, this program runs much slower than 1 because most BASICs parse the parameters in the FOR, including the line number, only once when it is first encountered.
+Using the IF, as in test 1, causes it to parse the values every time through the loop.
+Moreover, most BASICs do not simply store the parsed line number of the top of the loop, but the memory address, whereas a THEN requires the interpreter to scan through the program for the corresponding line number, in this case 500.
 Although this test does not show it due to its small size, this search takes increasingly long times as the program length grows.
 Some versions of BASIC optimized GOTO using explicit labels, or pushing the GOTO targets on a stack to make them perform like NEXT.
 Turbo-Basic XL did both, and ran much faster than any similar BASIC as a result.